 Induction programme handbook (PDF 648KB), Induction programme handbook (Word (63KB)

 You will be invited to attend a College session which will cover the key aspects of: financial transactions, HR, research suppport and health and safety.
+There will also be a short demonstration of the CORE system which includes HR and Finance. processes if you need to record absence, enter your bank details to be paid and if you are going to be ordering goods/services.
 You will be able to ask questions.
 Times and dates of the sessions are:

 Each School in the College has its own intranet containing a more personalised set of information to aid your induction.
 These require a staff login, and so will be made available to you once you are in post.